caltechlibrary/dataset/README.md

 _datasetd_ stores JSON object documents in a table named for the collection
     - objects are versioned into a collection history table by semver and key
     - attachments are not supported
-    - can be exported to a collection using pairtree storage
+    - can be exported to a collection using pairtree storage (e.g. a zipfile will be generated holding a pairtree representation of the collection)

 The choice of plain UTF-8 is intended to help future proof reading dataset collections.
 Care has been taken to keep _dataset_ simple enough and light weight enough that it will run on a machine as small as a Raspberry Pi Zero while being equally comfortable on a more resource rich server or desktop environment. _dataset_ can be re-implement in any programming language supporting file input and output, common string operations and along with JSON encoding and decoding functions.
 The current implementation is in the Go language.